Measuring Growth in MECK Pre-K: 2025 Update

 • 82% were on or above level for “Solves Social Problems”

-MECK Pre-K is also conducting an independent, longitudinal evaluation to track MECK Pre-K students through 5th grade to assess the long-term impacts of the program.
+As part of an independent, longitudinal study, tracking students through 5th grade is supported by measuring growth in MECK Pre-K to evaluate the program’s long-term effects.
 Results of that evaluation will be available in future years and will provide invaluable insights that can be used not only in our community, but in the pre-K industry as a whole.

 About MECK Pre-K